A Marriage Made in Heaven-ly Food Venues – Lucy and ben Cuthbert

 It’s true to say, that which ever of Lucy and Ben’s restaurants you go in to, it won’t be long before either of them will pop in to see how things are going.
 “We like to be involved.
 It drives Lucy up the wall that I’m often coming home after food service!
 But I like to keep in contact with all the staff, and our customers.
 I genuinely get a kick out of seeing people in our restaurants, enjoying themselves.
 It’s also good to do proper shifts in all of them.
 I get to see how it works on a day-to-day basis and this helps us support our staff.”

-“We’ve got this new restaurant, which is great, and feels really different to everything else.
+“This restaurant feels really different to everything else.
 But what we also want to do is renovate downstairs.
 It’s a cellar, and it’s there for us to use.
 We’d really like to see lots of different people selling local produce here.
 If we can offer really low rates for people to have a stall and sell their food, it means that more people get that opportunity.
 If they don’t like selling their products, then they haven’t spent a huge amount of money seeing if it works.”

 Investing in folkestone